theaprox/Grubber/README.md

 ---

 ## About Project
-**Grubber** is an open-srource project designed to trim and download youtube videos to local storage.
+**Grubber** is an open-srource project designed to download highest available quality youtube videos and/or its segments (specific user-defined parts of the video) to local storage.

-The project is built in python and utilizes PySide6 for GUI and yt-dlp for functionality.
+The project's GUI is made with <a href='https://pypi.org/project/PySide6/' target='_blank'>PySide6</a>, and it's functionality is built using <a href='https://github.com/yt-dlp/yt-dlp' target='_blank'>yt-dlp</a>.

 #### Featuees:
 **Basic:**